-2.1.4.
+3.5.
 The economy of the United States of America

+Place in the world economy.
 The United States of America is the most developed country in the world, one of the largest in territory and number of population.
-The area of its territory is 9.4 million km2 (the fourth place after Russia, Canada and China) and the number of population is 313.85 million persons (the third place after China and India).
+The area of its territory is 9.4 million km2 (the fourth place after

+Russia, Canada and China) and the number of population is 313.85 million persons (the third place after China and India).
 The GDP of the USA equaled to 17,419 billion dollars in 2014 (the second place after China).
 The share of the USA in the gross world product (GWP) reaches 19% based on PPP; if one counts at the current rate of exchange, it reaches 21.5%.
 The specific gravity of the USA in the world industry is 18%.

 These figures, though abstractly, characterize the enormous power of economic potential of the USA.
-Its influence on the world economy is so considerable that even small recessions in the American economy adversely affect the economies of many countries in the world.
+Its influence on the world economy is so considerable that even small recessions in the American eco nomy adversely affect the economies of many countries in the world.
 And, on the contrary, the economic recession of the USA means the expansion of its market, including one for import that contributes to the reviving of conjuncture of many commodity markets.
 The part of the USA in the world commodity export makes 8.4% (the third place after China and the EU) and 13.2% in the import (the first place among world importers).
 Thus, the internal market of the USA is very attractive for businessmen from other countries.
 The American market is an important factor of development of national economy for some even developed countries, for example, over 30% of commodity export from Japan is directed to the USA.
-The part of the USA in the import [2, p.
+The part of the USA in the external trade of services is a lso substantial: 15% in the export and 13% in the import [2, p.
 50].